virenio/ESP32-HTTP-POST/README.md

 This <Easy to implement > code will allow for ESP32 sending  data to a  website

 The code with small modification can also be implemented on Microntrollers with WIFI connections.
-Note:

-1)	XAMPP based APACHE and MYSQL server used for localhost access.
-2)	<myWebSite.com ( generic name ) > Cloud server website   on some hosting service of your choice.
-3)	ESP32 / ESP8266 programmed with Arduino IDE
-4)	PHP Script , JSON and JavaScript are used in the examples.

 **Index.php**